tarun-nagpal-github/gatsby-blog/content/blog/javascript-for-react-developers.md

 So, we should use let over var to not pollute other blocks.
 But it needs to be used with care, because sometimes we need variables outside the blocks, too.We have a habit to declare with ***var ***which serves the purposes outside block but*** let ***won’t***.***

 **const **is also very useful to avoid mistakenly re-assigning of constant variables.
 It will throw an error but won’t re-assign a variable.

-***Edit : **As pointed out by [Varun Dhamija](undefined) Sir, immutable is not the right word to use for **const. ***We can alter the values of reference variables like array and objects, but we can’t point to a new array or object if declared using const.

     const numbers = [1,2,3];***
     ***numbers.push(4);    //is totally fine.